Moger347/ShopEase-Support-Agent/README.md

 It answers FAQs and can escalate unresolved queries to a human support agent via email.

 🚀 Features

 💬 Real-time conversational chatbot
-🔍 Intelligent FAQ answering (supports similar questions wording)
+🔍 Intelligent FAQ matching (supports similar question wording)
-📧 Auto-email escalation to support team
+📩 Auto-email escalation to support team
 🧠 Memory of chat history
-🗂️ Clean UI with reset option
+🎨 Clean UI with reset option
 ☁️ Deployable on Streamlit Cloud

-💬 Example Queries
+💡 Example Queries

 Here are some sample questions users can ask the bot: